 - Enemies affected by a bubble cannot receive any boons (most important ones being Stability, Protection and Aegis) for the duration of the effect, which leaves them practically defenseless.

-- One can replace one of utility skill of their choice (depending on what the squad/group can do without the easiest: more cleanses, more boons or more strips?) with Balanced stance if they want an extra source of stability for the duration of the bubble.
+- One can replace one of utility skill of their choice (depending on what the squad/group can do without the easiest: more cleanses, more boons or more strips?) with if they want an extra source of stability for the duration of the bubble.

-- Winds of Disenchantment only affects 5 targets, therefore activating it in the middle of the enemy zerg is unlikely to yield good results (and is usually not only wasteful but is a death sentence).
+- bubble only affects 5 targets, therefore activating it in the middle of the enemy zerg is unlikely to yield good results (and is usually not only wasteful but is a death sentence).
 More often than not skirting the enemy blob without leaving the squad’s formation (or at least right in its path) is the way to go, unless the commander specifically says otherwise.
 A solitary warrior can be easily interrupted.

 - Hammer is the main source of boon strips in-between the bubble cooldowns and therefore should be wielded most of the time, while sword/warhorn is the situational/support set.

-- Sword 2 is a good mobility skill that can be used whenever it’s time to reposition.
+- (Sword 2) is a good mobility skill that can be used whenever it’s time to reposition.

 - Use warhorn 4 and 5 skills to blast smoke fields for stealth, water fields for healing, light fields for cleanses, depending on what the squad needs most at the moment.